lusan23/study-log/data_structs/README.md

 }
 ```

-The `initList` function initializes an empty doubly linked list.
-It takes a double pointer to a node (`head`) and a default value as parameters.
-It creates the tail node, allocates memory for the head node, sets its value, allocates memory for the tail node, sets its value, and establishes the link between the head and tail nodes.
+The `initList` initializes a linked list with two nodes.
+It allocates memory for the head and tail, sets default values, and links them.

 ```c
 void print_list(node_t * head) {